Madhu1495/resume/README.md

 # resume
-resume as a npm package
+resume as a npm package by Madhushankar M J